Skip to main content

 5 mentions Positive Neutral Negative

-Users find the grinding aspect of visual novels and e-books to be tedious, as it often requires repetitive clicking to progress through text and scenes.
-Fully exploring different story branches can lead to frustration, as players must revisit prior scenes multiple times to uncover all outcomes, often necessitating the use of walkthroughs to avoid excessive repetition.
-Overall, the experience can feel laborious and lacking in clear guidance.
+Players find the grinding aspect of visual novels and e-books to be tedious, as it often requires repetitive clicking to progress through text and scenes.
+Fully exploring different narrative branches can lead to frustration, as players must revisit prior scenes multiple times to uncover all outcomes, often necessitating the use of walkthroughs to avoid excessive repetition.
+Additionally, the lack of clear guidance on essential decisions can make the experience feel unnecessarily drawn out.

 • “You'll need a second life for grinding.”